 All applications follow the University of Worcester full-time admissions regulations and procedures.
-All applicants once they have been offered a place, irrespective of their pathway into the course, will be invited to attend an applicant day.
+All applicants, irrespective of their pathway into the course, will be invited to attend a small group interview prior to acceptance onto the course.

-- Applicants complete the UCAS application form. - Each application will be considered by University of Worcester Registry Admissions and the appropriate Course Leader. - Evidence of qualifications will be checked. - References and personal statements will inform the selection of candidates; - Applicants are required to provide two referees, (where possible one from their last place of study, and one from a practical work base area).
+All applicants complete the UCAS application form.
+Each application will be considered by University of Worcester Registry Admissions and the appropriate Course Leader.
+Evidence of qualifications will be checked.

+References and personal statements will inform the selection of candidates;

+Applicants are required to provide two referees, (where possible one from their last place of study, and one from a practical work base area).

-Full-time applicants apply through UCAS L511 for FDHS; UCAS L513 for Cert HE.
+Full-time applicants for the Foundation Degree apply through UCAS (L515); for the Cert HE through UCAS (L516)

 Part-time applicants apply directly to University of Worcester (UW)